claudiosmith/RickMorty/README.md

 * Third-party: RXSwift

-It comes with demo project with built-in library, just click the play button to see the app running
+It comes with demo project and built-in library, just click the play button to see the app running